Penguin0007/EABC/README.md

-# Ensemble-based Offline Reinforcement Learning with Adaptive Behavior Cloning
+# Confidence-Guided Offline Reinforcement Learning With Ensembles

 Author's PyTorch implementation of EABC.
 EABC is an ensemble based offline RL algorithm built upon TD3+BC, with adjustable behavior cloning term.
 It achieves more stable and better performance on D4RL MuJoCo benchmarks.
 The implementation is built on top of official repository of [TD3+BC](https://github.com/sfujim/TD3_BC.git) and [wPC](https://github.com/qsa-fox/wPC).